Arch-Noize/react-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank [Microverse](https://github.com/microverseinc) for the immense support.
+Also, this website uses the Ballhead App design by [Nelson Sakwa](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) under the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>